 The professional growth plan outlines intentional activities designed to support collaboration and learning among educators and administrators,

-Working in collaboration with administration, educators determine Once created, educators pursue and monitor progress towards the PGG as part of an ongoing process.
+Working in collaboration with administration, educators determine their professional growth goals (PGG).
+Once created, educators pursue and monitor progress towards the PGG as part of an ongoing process.

 Guiding questions for developing the individualized Professional Growth Plan: